wp-plugins/wp-mobile-detect/readme.txt

 * [iPad]Put content here, that you only want displayed on iPads[/iPad]
 * [android]Put content here, that you only want displayed on Android devices[/android]
 * [windowsmobile]Put content here, that you only want displayed on Windows Mobile devices[/windowsmobile]
+* [blackberry]Put content here, that you only want displayed on Blackberry devices[/blackberry]
+* [chrome]Put content here, that you only want displayed on mobile Chrome browsers[/chrome]
+* [safari]Put content here, that you only want displayed on mobile Safari browsers[/safari]
+* [opera]Put content here, that you only want displayed on mobile Opera browsers[/opera]
+* [firefox]Put content here, that you only want displayed on mobile Firefox browsers[/Firefox]
+* [ie]Put content here, that you only want displayed on mobile Internet Explorer browsers[/ie]

 = What functions are available with this plugin =